-In 1998-1999 he began developing and teaching problem model courses in Transaction Skills and is now the Director of the Transactional Practice Center at South Texas College of Law.
+In 1998-1999 he began developing and teaching problem model courses in Transaction Skills and is now the Director of the Transactional Practice Center at Houston College of Law.
 He holds a Juris Doctor from Baylor University and an LL.M. from The George Washington University in Washington, D.C.
 He is a member of the American Bar Association’s Section of Business Law.
 In addition he was the Chair of the Business Law Section of the State Bar of Texas for 2001-2002 and also was appointed Chair of the Council of Chairs Committee of the State Bar of Texas for 2001-2002.
 In June, 2003 Professor East was appointed as a Section Representative to the Board of Directors of the State Bar of Texas; that appointment continued through June, 2006.

 As an advisory member of the Texas Business Law Foundation Professor East has testified several times before legislative committees in Austin on pending commercial statutes.
 He is a co-author of Anderson, Bartlett & East’s Texas Uniform Commercial Code Annotated (Thomson/West, current ed.
 2008-2009).

 Professor John J. Worley is the Director of the Certificate Program in Transactional Law Practice.
 He took the lead in designing the program and obtaining faculty approval.

 Professor Cherie O. Taylor teaches the Transaction Skills – International Business course and took the lead in creating that course, working with Adjunct Professor Irene Kosturakis and Professor East.
 She team teaches that course every spring semester.